SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you are in the Dogpatch in San Francisco and looking for some live music, then head over to The Midway.
 This colorful live music venue offers a variety of performers each month.

-They are also well known for their "Rail Shot" which is a beer + a shot + some jerky.
+They offer creative drinks and are also well known for their "Rail Shot," which is a beer + a shot + some jerky.
+Their jerky menu ranges from Sriracha to Red Eye, and they even have a vegan shiitake option.

-They have both indoor and outdoor seating.
-You will find them at 628 20th Street.
+There is both indoor and outdoor seating.
+You will find them at 628 20th Street, open Tuesday through Sunday.

 If you are looking for some amazing fried chicken, then head over to the Hard Knox Cafe.
 They serve up a variety of southern comfort food including chicken & waffles, spareribs, and blackened or fried catfish.
 I also love their chicken fried steak.